 Rather than trying to remove our thoughts, we can choose something to focus on- our breath or a breathing exercise, a visualization, a mantra or affirmation, or a single focal point such as a candle flame.
 When the thoughts pop up as they inevitably will, we can practice returning, again and again, to our chosen focus.
 That is the practice.
 That is meditation, not the total absence of thoughts.

 Many people don’t find it comfortable to sit, let alone to sit still.
 Walking meditation can be just as beneficial.
 The practice is the same, just walk as you meditate rather than sitting.
 You might find this to be both calming and rejuvenating, especially when walking in nature.
 It’s no wonder people go for a long walk when they need to clear their minds- it helps!

 The beauty of meditation lies in the practice.
 The healing and enlightenment are in the process itself, not in some distant, abstract concept.
 The growth is in doing the work- returning to our practice even when it’s difficult, even when we’re depressed, tired, busy or stressed, committing to meditate even when we don’t feel like it.
 There is no perfect way to meditate, and no certain specific milestone when it comes to meditation.
 The goal is deepening our practice and allowing the healing to come to us.

 Holistic healing is an important part of the recovery process at Enlightened Solutions.
-Call (833) 801-LIVE for more information.
+Contact us for more information.